Effective Date: 07/01/2021

 If accrued leave costs are included in the billing rate, severance pay cannot be included in facilities costs.
 If actual leave costs (not applicable to accrued leave) were used in the billing rate, then pay-out of severance can be handled in one of two ways:

 If the employee’s work was concentrated on a few grants and grant programs, the payout should be allocated across those grants.

-If the employee was employed for a long period of time and worked on many grants and grant programs, the payout for vacation and sick leave may be included as a facilities and administration cost and included in the billing rate or indirect cost allocation.
+If the employee was employed for a long period of time and worked on many grants and grant programs, the payout for vacation and sick leave may be included as a facilities cost and included in the billing rate or indirect cost allocation.

 What type of documentation should a fiscal agent obtain from a grant recipient when managing a BWSR grant?

 At a minimum, the fiscal agent would need the timeframe of services rendered (must fall within the BWSR grant period), number of hours worked, services provided, and hourly rate and/or amount charged.
 As fiscal agent, you would want documentation sufficient to provide reasonable assurance the invoice is accurate and appropriate for the services rendered.
 Services provided, as listed on the invoices, should align with reporting in the various categories within eLINK.
 If there are variances, please work with your Board Conservationist to make adjustments to the workplan/grant reporting.
 A fiscal agent could request detailed time tracking information in support of invoices submitted for services rendered but is not obligated to do so when BWSR funds are involved.

 When reimbursing other local governments for equipment/materials purchased and charged to BWSR grants, obtaining copies of the supporting invoices is appropriate and a good accounting practice.
 See the Allowable and Unallowable Costs chapter of the Grants Administration Manual.